FREQUENTLY ASKED QUESTIONS:

 Is there a reporting fee?

-Yes, the IAR CE course reporting fee, also sometimes referred to as the roster fee, is $3 per credit hour.
+Yes, the IAR CE course reporting fee, also sometimes referred to as the roster fee, is $3 per credit per person.

 When is the reporting fee due and how is it paid?

-When the course vendor/provider submits an IAR’s completed course for credit, the $3 per credit hour is due upon submission.
-The course provider submits the reporting fee and course completion information to FINRA, the manager of NASAA’s CE reporting database.
+When the course provider submits an IAR’s completed course for credit, the $3 per credit is due upon submission.
+The course provider submits the course completion information to FINRA, the manager of NASAA’s CE reporting database.
+After successful submission of the course roster, the system will generate the accompanying invoice for the roster fees to be paid by the course provider.

 When do IARs need to begin complying with the CE program?

 The IAR CE requirement begins on January 1 of the calendar year following a jurisdiction’s adoption.
 An IAR registered in a state that has enacted an IAR CE requirement can begin taking IAR CE courses on January 1 and all CE credits must be reported by the end of each calendar year.
-Newly registered IARs will be required to meet the annual IAR CE requirement by the end of the first full calendar year following the year in which they first become registered.
+IARs that register with an IAR CE state for the first time will be required to meet the annual IAR CE requirement by the end of the first full calendar year following the year in which they first become registered.
+IARs can confirm their IAR CE requirement in their FinPro account.

 How many credits/hours are required?